top of page

 In weddings, a sandblending ceremony is often used where families with children from previous relationships are joining together to welcome their new stepchildren into one new family.
 For a naming ceremony, this kind of ceremony can also be used to symbolise the commitment that a step parent is making to the child or for a child who has been adopted.

-The container can be kept long after the ceremony as a reminder as a reminder of your child’s special day and of the commitments you have made as a family.
+The container can be kept long after the naming ceremony as a reminder as a reminder of your child’s special day and of the commitments you have made as a family.

 5. Favours